AgnesNM/airbnb-clone-project/user-stories/user-stories.md

 31. **As a Payment Gateway**, I want to issue refunds when bookings are canceled so that guests receive their money back according to platform policies.
 32. **As a Payment Gateway**, I want to transfer funds to hosts after successful stays so that hosts receive their earnings in a timely manner.

----

-These user stories serve as the foundation for developing the Airbnb Clone's features and functionality.
-They capture the essential needs of all key actors in the system and provide clear value propositions for each required feature.